FScociety/soerensc-web-hugo/content/work/shorts/robots_in_love/index.md

     - Premire-Pro
     - Embergen
 weight: 50
-summary: "
+---

+{{< text align=center >}}
 For art class, we were asked to create a work on the theme 'Together we are strong'.
 The medium wasn't specified.
 Because of my experience with Blender, I thought about creating a 3D animated short film.
-"
----
+{{</ text >}}

 {{< youtube-lite src="KPq-dPOjAKM" >}}